 Collection agencies buy collection accounts for one to eight cents on the dollar, typically.
 The fresher the account, the more an agency pays for an account.
 The individual debt collectors who work for collection agencies are paid on a commission, and have extra incentives to make deals at the end of the week and at the end of the month.
 Use this to your advantage if you want to negotiate a settlement to the debt.

-If the collection agency did not buy the account and is working under contract to the creditor, then it will have less flexibility in settling the debt.
+If the collection agency did not buy the account and is working under contract with the creditor, then it will have less flexibility in settling the debt.
 Either because the agency bought the account for top-dollar, or because the agency is working for the creditor, settlements on newer accounts typically range from 40 to 60 cents on the dollar.

 If you do not feel comfortable negotiating, then partner with a debt settlement provider.
 Debt settlement companies employ teams of people who do nothing but negotiate settlements all day.
 Debt settlement companies rely on databases of past settlements so their negotiators know what range original creditors and collection agencies have accepted for settlements in the past.